Lihongjiang-material/Zr-Nb_ML_potential/README.md

 ./lmp_serial < LIT_example/omega_300k_0GPa_npt/in.npt

-=== Share data of 'Regulation of athermal ω formation by one-dimensional chemical ordering in Zr-10%Nb alloys'===
+=== Data of 'Regulation of athermal ω formation by one-dimensional chemical ordering in Zr-10%Nb alloys'===

 The datasets relevant to this thesis have been published on the GitHub Releases board.
 The necessary data files can be located and downloaded from the project's Releases page.